- 1

 2. Assess Supply Chain Risk of Your Technology

-- How does the package manager verify publishers?
+- How does the Package Manager verify packages?

-- How many dependencies does your project require?
+- How many dependencies does the project rely on?

-- If one dependency is compromised, what's the blast radius?
+- If one dependency is compromised, what is the blast radius?

 3. For ERP/Mission-Critical Systems — Choose "Boring" but Stable Technology

-Java may not be as "trendy" as Node.js, but for systems that must run 24/7, handle financial data, and serve hundreds of concurrent users — stability, security, and a verifiable ecosystem matter far more than development speed.
+Java may not be as "cool" as Node.js, but for systems that must run 24/7, handle financial data, and serve hundreds of concurrent users, stability, security, and an auditable ecosystem matter far more than "speed of development."

-- What technology stack do they use?
-What are the supply chain risks?
+- What technology is used?
+What is the supply chain risk?

-- How do they prevent SQL Injection and XSS?
+- What measures protect against SQL Injection and XSS?

-The 5 months from September 2025 to January 2026 proved that choosing the right technology from the start is one of the most critical decisions for organizational security.
+The past 5 months (September 2025 — January 2026) have proven that choosing the right technology from the start is one of the most critical decisions in maintaining organizational security.

-If you'd like to discuss ERP security or learn about Saeree ERP's security measures, feel free to contact our consulting team.
+If you'd like to consult on ERP system security or learn how Saeree ERP maintains its security posture, you can contact our advisory team anytime.

 References